Arbeitsgruppe Funktionalanalysis

 There will be enough slots for approximately 50-60 students to participate in the project phase.

-The workshop takes place at the meeting center "Bundeshöhe" in Wuppertal, Germany, where accomodations for all participants and a lecture room for the workshop will be available.
+The workshop takes place at the meeting center Bundeshöhe in Wuppertal, where accomodation for all participants and a lecture room for the workshop will be available.
 Accomodation for participating students (PhD, Master and Bachelor students) usually consists of double rooms.

 Many of the project coordinators will also participate in the workshop.
-In addition, there will be a couple of talks by invited speakers who are established experts in their fields.
+In addition, there will be talks by invited speakers who are established experts in their fields.

 The 29th Internet Seminar is designed for PhD students, Master students and advanced Bachelor students.
-Participants should have studied the following prerequisites:
+We expect that participants should have the following prerequisite knowledge:

 Further important topics that are needed but cannot be covered in-depth in the course (e.g. Sobolev spaces) will be provided in appendices to the lecture notes for those participants that are not already familiar with them.

-Students (PhD, Master, and Bachelor) who participate in the project phase and thus in the workhshop phase will travel to Wuppertal in Germany for the workshop.
+Students (PhD, Master, and Bachelor) who participate in the project phase and thus in the workshop phase will travel to Wuppertal in Germany for the workshop.

-The virtual lecturers will try to organize funding for the accommodation in Wuppertal for a large fraction of the participants.
-Financial support for the travel to Germany might be available for a small number of participants but cannot be guaranteed at the moment.
-Most of the participating students will be required to organize their own funding for their travel expenses.
+Funding for accommodation and board in Wuppertal will likely be available for a large fraction of the participants.
+Financial support for the travel to Wuppertal might be available for a small number of participants but cannot be guaranteed at the moment.
+Most of the participating students will be required to organize their own funding for their travel to Wuppertal.

 See here for the website of our immediate predecessor, the 28th Internet Seminar on "Ergodic Structure Theory and Applications".